piotr-cieslik/Piotr.SaldeoSmartApi/README.md

 ## Versioning (important!)
 Before version 1.0.0 I allow myself to introduce breaking changes with each release of new MINOR version (read version number as MAJOR.MINOR.PATCH).
 I will not introduce breaking changes to new PATCH versions.

+Version 0.3.0
+- POST request send parameters in request content.
+Previously the parameters has been sent as query string.
+- Add new operation to paths `document.add_recognize`.
+- Make it possible to sent file as command parameter (they call it `attmnt`).
+- Serialization process of `Document` type skips fields with value set to `null`.
+Before that nullable data structure has been always serialized to XML.
+It causes problem with newly added operation `document.add_recognize` because it requires them to be not set (instead of null).
+- Add new examples.
+- The changes made in version 0.3.0 should allow to use `API Engine` feature of Saldeo.
+Full documentation can be found here (https://docs.google.com/document/d/1JDkicv1h7_-lOYO0vv6xyvDuXEFtvrKIrxr5wt5-9sM/edit).

 Version 0.2.0
 - Rename properties to ensure common naming convention.
 - Make properties `Supplier` and `Customer` of `Contractor` nullable.